 3. Completion of program within three years of initial semester of enrollment

-Certificate students may transfer a maximum of two certificate courses into the MBA program, with the condition that the student has earned a minimum grade of B in both courses.
+Certificate students may transfer a maximum of two certificate courses into the USFSP MBA program, with the condition that the student has earned a minimum grade of B in both courses.
+Successful completion of the Leadership Management Certificate does not guarantee admission into the MBA program.

 Middle Grades Digitally-Enhanced Mathematics Education